varunsh-coder/dassana/docs-root/docs/guides/workflow-authoring/execution.md

 ## Workflow output

-Each workflow can output a JSON object using the same convention we just learn in the `steps` above.
+Each workflow can output a JSON object using the same convention we learned in the `steps` above.

 :::caution
-Although output is optional for `general-context`, `resource-context` and `policy-context` workflows, for the `normlize` workflow to succeed, it must provide output
+Although output is optional for `general-context`, `resource-context`, and `policy-context` workflows, it must provide output for the `normalize` workflow to succeed.
 :::

 Let's review a sample workout output definition: